Table of Contents

 Photo Tip: The close-up or macro setting allowed me to grab a detailed photo of the oyster while helping blur the background.

 As a native Angeleno, I love our awesome sunsets and downtown LA has plenty of rooftops for sunset viewing.
-Upstairs Bar at Ace Hotel is my current favorite place for sunset and the setting—great people, awesome views, and well-made seasonal cocktails—can’t be beat.
+Upstairs Bar at Ace Hotel is my current favorite place for the sunset and the setting—great people, awesome views, and well-made seasonal cocktails—can’t be beaten.

 Photo Tip: The Special Scene mode has a ton of useful settings for low light and nighttime shooting.
-To capture photos at sunset, I used the HDR Backlight Control to get the most even light in the photo.
+To capture photos at sunset, I used the HDR Backlight Control to get the evenest light in the photo.

 Photo Tip: The Canon Camera Connect App has a function that allows you to remote capture photos from your phone, which is helpful for keeping a low profile and getting action shots in low light.